Skip to content

 key = DFF.THREAD.submit(fn, 1)

-# Retrieve the result of the specified task
+# Get the specified task result

 result = DFF.THREAD.get_result(key=key)